-Summary of Budget Amendments Adopted by the Senate and by the House of Delegates to the 2014-2016 Biennial Budget as Introduced (HB 1400/SB 800) Affecting the Direct Aid to Public Education and Department of Education Central Office Budgets
+Summary of Budget Amendments Adopted by the 2015 General Assembly to the Amended 2014-2016 Biennial Budget as Introduced (HB 1400/SB 800) Affecting the Direct Aid to Public Education and Department of Education Central Office Budgets

-This document provides a summary of amendments to the 2014-2016 biennial budget (HB 1400/SB 800) that were separately adopted by the House of Delegates and by the Senate on February 12, 2015.
-The respective amendments proposed by the Senate and by the House of Delegates change the budget introduced by Governor McAuliffe in HB 1400/SB 800.
+This document provides a summary of amendments to the 2014-2016 biennial budget (HB 1400/SB 800) that was adopted by the 2015 General Assembly on February 26, 2015.
+The amendments proposed by the General Assembly change the budget introduced by Governor McAuliffe in HB 1400/SB 800 and amended by the Senate and House of Delegates separately on February 12, 2015.
 The adopted changes affect fiscal years 2015 and 2016.
 Fiscal year 2015 began on July 1, 2014, and ends on June 30, 2015.
 Fiscal year 2016 begins on July 1, 2015, and ends on June 30, 2016.

 The budget actions proposed by Governor McAuliffe in HB 1400/SB 800 were communicated in Attachment A of Superintendent's Memorandum No. 328-14 dated December 18, 2014.
-The original text of that attachment is repeated in this document for reference purposes.
-The subsequent budget actions proposed by the Senate and by the House of Delegates are summarized in this document and are reflected in italicized text.
+The amendments proposed by the Senate and House of Delegates were communicated in Attachment A of Superintendent's Memorandum No. 034-15 dated February 13, 2015.
+The original text of these attachments is repeated in this document for reference purposes.
+The subsequent budget actions adopted by the 2015 General Assembly are summarized in this document and are reflected as "Final General Assembly Action" in italicized text.